Associate Professor, Penn State University

 About Me

 My lab is focused on novel ways to collect and model data in order to understand and intervene into the dynamical systems that underlie our day-to-day lives.
-We use passive data collection methods like wearables and computer vision along with real-time modeling and intervention to understand and manipulate the way that people interact with their environment and with each other.
-We have a special focus on dyadic situations, like conversations with other people, or interactions with agents like educational co-robots, and on affect/emotion and the ways that it can lead to better learning or smoother interaction, and on the broader changes in measures like stress, cravings, and emotion that occur outside the lab in day-to-day life, and especially in cases like addiction, autism, or PTSD.
+We use passive data collection methods like wearables and computer vision along with smartphone-based self-report and in some cases, qualitative coding.
+These data streams feed into real-time modeling and intervention processes to understand and manipulate the way that people interact with their environment and with each other in situations outside the laboratory.
+We have a special focus on complex situations, such as measures like stress, cravings, and emotion and especially in cases like addiction, autism, or PTSD.

 Affiliations and Acronyms